MannLester/Go-cery/README.md

 ---

 ## 📜 **License**
 This project is open source and licensed under the **MIT License**.
 Feel free to modify and distribute it.

----

-## 🖼️ **Screenshots (Optional)**
-> Add screenshots or GIFs here for a more engaging README.
-Use tools like LICEcap for GIFs or screenshot tools for images.
+However, if you were to use the project, please notify us.
+Thank you.

 ---